Contact Center Solutions Featured Article

 The new SMS features, which are planned to be released by the end of December, 2008 are designed to help contact centers increase customer retention and satisfaction by: enabling mobile customers to use SMS to communicate with contact centers; routing, recording and reporting on SMS on the same way as other media types; enabling contact center agents to reply using SMS; and enabling customer notifications via SMS.

 “As the number of landlines in the United States has been surpassed by the number of mobile lines the customer care industry has struggled to keep pace with consumers who increasingly expect technologies such as SMS,” said Ken Landoline, vice president of research for Synergy Research Group.
-“As the first to develop a Windows-based, all-in-one multi-channel contact center platform, Interactive Intelligence (News - Alert) is in a prime position to maximize the value of SMS for contact centers and their customers.”
+“As the first to develop a Windows-based, all-in-one multi-channel contact center platform, Interactive Intelligence is in a prime position to maximize the value of SMS for contact centers and their customers.”

 CIC, which already includes the ability to manage calls, faxes, e-mail, and Web chats, will now include proactive ‘push’ features that, for instance, enable a bank to send an SMS alert when checking account funds reach a customer-selected threshold.
 It will also include routing features that will enable customers to send SMS messages, such as a request for a hotel confirmation number and address while traveling.